alexey-dc/rack_experiments/README.md

 Excellent.
 EXCELLENT!
 This tells me that... the *sibling threads do indeed share state*.
 I wish I didn't find that out by accident earlier already, because this is the paragraph where I am blown away by my discovery.

-I got real nice outputs - we made it to 9, so the counting was done correctly.
+I got real nice outputs - we made it as high as 9, so the counting was done correctly.
 Perhaps it's no accident?
 Perhaps I get thread-safe increments??

 [No :(](https://stackoverflow.com/a/44521011).
 Ugh.
 Ruby doesn't lock that down in any standard - so implementations may vary.
 I guess if I needed to count correctly, I'd have to use [mutexes](https://lucaguidi.com/2014/03/27/thread-safety-with-ruby/) or something.
 Oh well, I didn't really want that 9 anyway.
 I am *laser* focused on the target: I'll need a HashMap eventually.